 You decide how much you can afford to pay.
 You can pay up to 50% of your pay into an in-house AVC in each office you hold where you pay into the LGPS.

 AVCs are deducted from your allowances, just like your normal contributions.
 Your LGPS and AVC contributions are deducted before your tax is worked out, so, if you pay tax, you receive tax relief automatically through the payroll.
-You qualify for tax relief (normally at your highest rate) on all pension contributions up to 100% of your taxable earnings, including your normal contributions – but see Points to Note on page 21.
+You qualify for tax relief (normally at your highest rate) on all pension contributions up to 100% of your taxable earnings, including your normal contributions – but see Points to note at the end of this section.
 Deductions start from the next available pay day after your election has been accepted and you may vary or cease payment at any time whilst you are paying into the LGPS.

 At retirement any of your AVC fund which you do not take as a lump sum is used to buy you an annuity.
 An insurance company, bank or building society of your choice takes your AVC fund and pays you a pension in return.
-You can do this at the same time you draw your LGPS benefits or you may be able to choose to defer buying an annuity until any time up to to the eve of your 75th birthday.
+You can do this at the same time you take your LGPS benefits or you may be able to defer buying an annuity until any time up to to the eve of your 75th birthday.
 If you carry on paying into the LGPS after age 65 you cannot buy an annuity until you retire, or you reach the eve of your 75th birthday if this is earlier.

 An annuity is paid completely separately from your LGPS benefits.